 - The Adobe Flash Player for Chrome can also be tweaked from the browser's settings.

 - Remember that Flash reached its end of life so you can use an unofficial version at your own risk.

-Adobe Flash player helps you to play audio, games and videos while you are browsing the internet.
-Adobe has recently announced that the company will no longer support Flash after 2020.
+Adobe Flash Player helps you play audio, games, and videos while you are browsing the Internet.
+Adobe has announced that the company is no longer supporting Flash.

 You will now see the message Flash was blocked on this page if you use Google Chrome to visit a website that contains Flash content.
 You can no longer enable Flash permanently for all sites.

 However, a tweak in the settings area will enable Adobe Flash Player for Windows 10 Chrome for a specific website.

 Adobe Flash Player is a very well-known browser plug-in.
 It is described as labeled Shockwave Flash in Internet Explorer and Firefox.

 It was a freeware software for using content created on the Adobe Flash platform.
 The software was used for viewing multimedia, executing rich Internet applications, and streaming video and audio.